-Inspired by Professor Keith Davids’ work on ecological dynamics and practice in football, as presented in a recent FIFA Training Centre series “Science Explained” hosted by FIFA’s Dr. Paul Bradley, this article explores how ecological dynamics can enhance player development and performance in the unique and dynamic environment of beach soccer.
+This article explores expert insights how ecological dynamics can enhance beach soccer player development and performance in the unique and dynamic environment.
+Inspired by Professor Keith Davids’ work on ecological dynamics and practice in football, as presented in a recent FIFA Training Centre series “Science Explained” hosted by FIFA’s Dr. Paul Bradley.

 Ecological dynamics, building on the work of psychologist James Gibson, emphasises adapting actions using information from our surroundings.
 This approach recognises that skilled behaviour arises from the interaction of individual, task, and environmental constraints, which coaches can manipulate to create training tasks that mimic match play and achieve specific learning outcomes.